badaix/snapcast/doc/build.md

 ## Gentoo (native)

 Snapcast is available under Gentoo's [Portage](https://wiki.gentoo.org/wiki/Portage) package management system.
 Portage utilises `USE` flags to determine what components are built on compilation.
-The availabe options are...
+The available options are...

 ```sh
 equery u snapcast